massyn/server-build/README.md

 * $ ./install_wordpress.sh newsite.example.com

+#### Upgrade Wordpress
+All wordpress sites on the server will be automatically upgraded with the latest core, themes and plugins through a crontab once a day.
+To execute the manual upgrade, you can run
+$ ./maintain_wordpress.pl

 ### Databases
 #### Add a new database
 Create a new database with a simple command line.
 No sudo required.
 A new password will be set.